mohitkr05/aws-certified-ai-practitioner/docs/TS1-1/2-machine-learning-fudamental.md

 # Machine Learning Fundamentals

 Machine learning is the science of developing algorithms that computers use to learn from data and perform tasks without explicit instructions.

+  Training: Known Data --> Features --> Algorithm (training) --> Output (reliability)

+  Training gives you
+    - Model artifacts - Trained parameters, model definition (how to compute inferences, other metadata)
+    - Inference code - Software that implements the model

+  Hosting a model
+    - endpoint is always available i.e. Real time inference - Persistent endpoint
+    - batch job - offline, large amount of data and infrequent use

+  Inference : New data --> Features --> Model --> Output

+Types of Structured data
+ - csv, rds, redshift, sql
+ - for model training it can be put in s3

+Semi  structured
+ - json, yaml, xml
+ - DynamoDB, DocumentDb
+ - Export it into S3

+Unstructured data
+ - images, video , social media post
+ - objects in S3

+  Tokenization

+  - Breaks down tasks into smaller tasks that can be done in parallel, e.g words or phrases

+Time-series data
+ - Performance metrics
+ - Uses datetime

+To create a  model we need an algorithm which contains mathematical relationship between output and input.

 ## Key concepts: